 How do I make a chicken brine?

 A chicken brine recipe consists of 3 main items: water, coarse salt, and sugar.
 The salt and sugar are simmered with 2 cups of water in a large stockpot until dissolved.
-The chicken brine is then removed from the heat, diluted with more cold water, and other ingredients are added to the pot like halved onions, bay leaves, fresh herbs, peppercorns, sliced carrots, and celery.
+The brining mixture is then removed from the heat, diluted with more cold water, and other ingredients are added to the pot like halved onions, bay leaves, fresh herbs, peppercorns, sliced carrots, and celery.
 Some cooks add halved lemons, oranges, and cinnamon sticks to the pot.
 The chicken brine MUST be cold before submerging the chicken.
 Let the brine cool at room temperature for 40 minutes, then place the stockpot into your refrigerator for 1-1 1/2 hours more before using.

 How do I brine a chicken?

 First and foremost, make sure you have a large enough stockpot to accommodate the brine and a whole chicken.
 Submerge the chicken in the solution, cover the stockpot, and place it into your refrigerator for 8-12 hours.
-Unlike turkeys, chicken will brine fairly quickly, so you do not need to keep them in the solution for more than 12 hours.
+Unlike turkeys, a chicken will brine fairly quickly, so you do not need to keep them in the solution for more than 12 hours.
 Any longer, and it might cure them and produce a salty chicken!

 What do I do after I’ve brined the chicken?

-- Remove the chicken from the solution and gently blot dry with paper towels.
+- Remove the chicken from the solution and gently blot it dry with paper towels.
 Place it onto a plate, and place it into your refrigerator, uncovered for two hours to “dry.”

 - Remove it from the fridge and season, season your chicken with a low-sodium or salt-free rub, and cook as directed.